 Earlier this month, we blogged on the often overlooked opportunities for being a student-athlete for NCAA Division II or III in a 2 part series.
-(Part 1; Part 2) In 2018, we will also address other opportunities such as Junior Colleges, NAIA, NCCAA, and USCAA.
-These governing bodies have great colleges with amazing programs to get your education while still continuing with your sport.
+(Part 1; Part 2) There are other great colleges with amazing programs in NAIA and NJCAA as well to get your education while still continuing with your sport.
 However, with some of these smaller colleges, it is more likely (compared to NCAA Division I schools) to only receive a partial athletic scholarship offer or maybe a walk-on position.
 But when you fall in love with the low student-professor ratios in your academic major, smaller friendly campus, and an awesome athletic opportunity, it begs to be asked: how do you pay for this great opportunity?

 Some of you are probably thinking, can’t I just ask the coach or financial aid office for a better offer?
 The answer is complicated: It depends on the circumstances.
 Typically, unless your Estimated Family Contribution (EFC) changes for some special circumstances, (as evaluated through doing your FAFSA), it is highly unlikely to change your offer much beyond $500-2000.
 I would also be very delicate in approaching this with a coach as you don’t want to seem ungrateful for your current offer.